 Keep meat and poultry separate from other items in your grocery cart.
-Packaging is not always sealed tight and bacteria filled juices may leak during transport.
-Preventing meat and poultry packaging from touching other items in your grocery cart, especially fresh produce, reduces cross contamination and the likelihood of foodborne illness.
+Packaging is not always tightly sealed and bacteria-filled juices may leak during transport.
+Preventing meat and poultry packaging from touching other items in your grocery cart, especially fresh produce, reduces cross contamination and the likelihood of food-borne illness.

 Refrigerate meat and poultry immediately upon arriving home.
 Once again, minimizing the amount of time that food spends in the temperature danger zone greatly reduces the risk of bacterial proliferation.